 The Maryland General Assembly, in 1993, first approved legislation authorizing the Montgomery and Prince George's County Councils to establish, and the WSSC to impose, a System Development Charge.
 This is a charge on new development to pay for that part of the Commission's Capital Improvements Program needed to accommodate growth in the WSSC's customer base.
 In accordance with the enabling legislation, the Councils approved, and the Commission began to phase in, this charge beginning in FY'94.
 The SDC charge was eventually approved at the maximum rate of \$160 per fixture unit by Commission Resolution No. 95-1457, adopted May 24, 1995, and became effective July 1, 1995.
 In the 1998 legislative session, the General Assembly modified the charge by passage of House Bill 832 setting the fee at \$200 per fixture unit with a provision for annual inflation adjustments.
 Subsequent resolutions have established a process for approving partial and full exemptions for elderly housing and biotechnology properties, as well as exemptions for properties in designated economic revitalization areas and properties used primarily for recreational and educational programs and services to youth.
-For FY'18, the Montgomery County and Prince George's Councils increased the maximum allowable charge by the 1.2% increase in the CPI-U, but maintained the current rate of \$203 per fixture unit.
-The Commission adopted the Councils' actions by Resolution Number 2017-2157 dated June 21, 2017.
+For FY'17, the Montgomery County and Prince George's Councils increased the maximum allowable charge by the 0.4% increase in the CPI-U, but maintained the current rate of \$203 per fixture unit by Resolution Numbers 18-479 approved May 17, 2016, and, CR-37-2016 approved May 26, 2016, respectively.
+The Commission adopted the Councils' actions by Resolution Number 2016-2127 dated June 15, 2016.
 Policies and other information associated with the System Development Charge are included in this document in Appendices A through D.